krakenlake/vmon/README.md

 #### `bs <addr>` ####

 Set a breakpoint at given address.
 If the max. number of breakpoints has already been reached, the breakpoint will not be set.
+Only valid instruction adresses are accepted (4 byte alignment, or 2 byte alignment if RVC is enabled).

 #### `c <src_start> <src_end> <dst_addr>` ####